 There is a standard syntax for specifying any field value that spans multiple lines – ‘<<<' where the field value starts, then the multi-line value itself on subsequent lines, and finally '>>>’ on the beginning of the next line.
 Note that the line beginning >>> can have further values after it if required.

-This blueprint adds both a Rule and a Webhook.
-The Rule contains a multi-line ActionScript and is set to act whenever a Person record is edited.
+This blueprint adds both an Automation and a Webhook.
+The Automation contains a multi-line ActionScript and is set to act whenever a Person record is edited.
 The ActionScript itself calls a Webhook, which has been set-up in the same Blueprint.

 The Webhook record demonstrates the use of calculations within a blueprint – anything within curly braces is evaluated as a calculation – in this case, getting a config value which has, incidentally, also been set-up with the same script.
 The result of this is a webhook record called MyApp Webhook which has the URL http://myapp.com/webhooks/webhook.php